Kule kidz gråter ikke

 Kule kidz gråter ikke (English: Cool Kidz Don't Cry, also known as Kick It!) is a 2014 Norwegian drama film directed by Katarina Launing.
 It is a remake of the 2012 Dutch film Achtste Groepers Huilen Niet, which was based on the book Achtste-groepers huilen niet by Jacques Vriens.
 The movie stars Mia Helene Solberg Brekke, who portrays Anja, a teen with cancer.

 Plot

 Anja (Mia Helene Solberg Brekke) is an energetic young girl that absolutely adores soccer, despite her classmate Jonas bullying her and telling her that it's not a girl's sport.
-She continues on unabated, unaware that this is just his way of trying to express his feelings of love for her.
+She continues on unabated, unaware that this is merely his way of trying to express his feelings of love for her.
 However, things take a tragic turn when Anja discovers that she has leukemia, which requires treatment and hospitalization that will keep her from entering a school soccer tournament.
 This devastates her, and it's up to Jonas and Anja's friends Lars and Lisa to come up with a way to allow Anja to play.